Court Theatre, a department of the University of Chicago in Hyde Park, is seeking candidates for Lighting Supervisor.

 Education: High school diploma or equivalent

-Experience: Two or more years working in the professional theatrical or entertainment lighting industry.
+Experience: Five or more years working in the professional theatrical or entertainment lighting industry.

 Required Documents: Resume, Cover Letter, Three references